harshit2123/Chatbot-App/README.md

 | `CANCEL_FLAG_TTL_SECONDS` | `600` | Cancellation flag lifetime |
 | `CORS_ORIGINS` | localhost + 127.0.0.1 :5173 | Allowed browser origins |

+These are the **application's** settings.
+The backend reads them and hands the relevant ones to the SDK at startup via `configure_telemetry()`.
+Used standalone in another project, the SDK reads its own `LLMLOG_*` variables instead — see [The telemetry SDK](#the-telemetry-sdk) — so it carries no dependency on the naming above.

 `INGEST_URL` uses `127.0.0.1` rather than `localhost` deliberately: on macOS `localhost` resolves to `::1` first, so an unrelated process bound to IPv6 `:8000` would silently receive the log events instead of this app.
-That is not hypothetical — it happened during development, and every log was being swallowed by another container until the wrapper started checking response status.
+That is not hypothetical — it happened during development, and every log was being swallowed by another container until the SDK started checking response status.

 ---